Grays Road Recreation Center

 Grays Road Recreation Center is an historic recreation center, which is located in the Grays Ferry neighborhood of Philadelphia, Pennsylvania.

 It was added to the National Register of Historic Places in 1988.

 History and architectural features

 Designed by John T. Windrim and built between 1926 and 1927, it is a two-and-one-half-story, five-bay by nine-bay, red-brick building in the Colonial Revival style.

 It has a gable roof with dormers, centrally placed arched entryway with stone surround, and two internal brick chimneys.
 The interior features a two-story auditorium, measuring fifty feet by thirty feet.

 The building was funded by the Richard Smith Family Trust.

-It was added to the National Register of Historic Places in 1988.